History of California before 1900: European exploration (1530–1765)

 The first European explorers, flying the flags of Spain and of England, sailed along the coast of California from the early 16th century to the mid-18th century, but no European settlements were established.
 The most important colonial power, Spain, focused attention on its imperial centers in Mexico and Peru.
-Confident of Spanish claims to all lands touching the Pacific Ocean (including California), Spain sent an exploring party sailing along the California coastline.
+Confident of Spanish claims to all lands touching the Pacific Ocean, Spain sent an exploring party sailing along the California coastline.
 The California seen by these ship-bound explorers was one of hilly grasslands and wooded canyons, with few apparent resources or natural ports to attract colonists.
 The other European nations, with their attentions focused elsewhere, paid little attention to California.
-It was not until the middle of the 18th century that both Russian and British explorers and fur traders began establishing trading stations on the coast.
+In the mid-18th century, both Russian and British explorers and fur traders began establishing trading stations on the coast.

 Hernán Cortés

-Around 1530, Nuño Beltrán de Guzmán (president of New Spain) was told by an Indian slave of the Seven Cities of Cibola that had streets paved with gold and silver.
-About the same time Hernán Cortés was attracted by stories of a wonderful country far to the northwest, populated by Amazonish women and abounding with gold, pearls and gems.
-The Spaniards conjectured that these places may be one and the same.
+Around 1530, Nuño Beltrán de Guzmán (president of New Spain) was told by a Native American slave of the legendary Seven Cities of Gold.
+About the same time, Hernán Cortés was attracted by stories of a country far to the northwest populated by Amazonish women and abounding with treasure.

 An expedition in 1533 discovered a bay, most likely that of La Paz, before experiencing difficulties and returning.
-Cortés accompanied expeditions in 1534 and 1535 without finding the sought-after city.
+Cortés accompanied expeditions in 1534 and 1535 without finding the sought-after land.

-On May 3, 1535, Cortés claimed "Santa Cruz Island" (now known as the Baja California Peninsula) and laid out and founded the city that was to become La Paz later that spring.
+On May 3, 1535, Cortés claimed "Santa Cruz Island" (now known as the Baja California peninsula) and subsequently laid out and founded the city that was to become La Paz.

 Francisco de Ulloa

 In July 1539, Cortés sent Francisco de Ulloa to sail the Gulf of California with three small vessels.
 He made it to the mouth of the Colorado River, then sailed around the peninsula as far as Cedros Island.
 This proved that Baja California is a peninsula.
 The next year, an expedition under Hernando de Alarcón ascended the lower Colorado River to confirm Ulloa's finding.
 Alarcón may thus have become the first to reach Alta California.
-European maps published subsequently during the 16th century, including those by Gerardus Mercator and Abraham Ortelius, correctly depict Baja California as a peninsula, although some as late as the 18th century do not.
+European maps published subsequently during the 16th century, including those by Gerardus Mercator and Abraham Ortelius, correctly depict Baja California as a peninsula, although it was sometimes mapped as an island over the next two centuries.

 The account of Ulloa's voyage marks the first-recorded application of the name "California".
 It can be traced to the fifth volume of a chivalric romance, Amadis de Gallia, arranged by Garci Rodríguez de Montalvo and first printed around 1510, in which a character travels through an island called "California".